Sensei David Judah Daniel

-We are a growing club and now have over 60 students training at our Bristol dojos.
+We are a growing club and have around 100 students training at our Bristol dojos.
 Our plan is to expand membership and increase the number of training nights.
-We currently train up to 5.5hours a week.
+We currently train up to 7.5hours a week.
 (See timetable)

 At the club everyone looks after one another.
 We are friendly and make a point of welcoming new members without intimidation.
 Holding a mutual respect for our training partners.